data quality issues

 ✅ Use deduplication tools: Run a deduplication check regularly to ensure you don’t have redundant records.

 The key is to stay proactive.
-Data management is an ongoing process.
+Data quality management is an ongoing process.

 Final Thoughts